 Cost: $9, suggested donation

-About the Lead Presenter: Donivan Johnson is a composer, lecturer, and K-12 music instructor.
-He has previously offered six programs at the MAC, most in conjunction with museum exhibitions.
-In 2009 he and the MAC were the recipients of the prestigious Humanities Washington Award.
-Donivan holds a Master of Arts Degree in Composition from California State University, Northridge.
+About the Presenter: Donivan Johnson is a composer, lecturer, and now retired school teacher.
+Since 2011 he has given eight lecture/concerts at the Northwest Museum of Arts & Culture in conjunction with current exhibits and programs.
+In 2009, he and the Museum were the recipients of the Humanities Washington Award.